 (2006) Publication Assistant, Public Art Agency

-Warren, S. and Jones, P., 'Local governance, disadvantaged communities and cultural intermediation in the creative urban economy' (In process)
+2014 Warren, S. and Jones, P. (accepted) 'Local governance, disadvantaged communities and cultural intermediation in the creative urban economy' Environment and Planning C

-Warren, S., ‘The new town square, the new public sphere: subaltern alternatives to neoliberalising cyberspace in India' (In process)
+2014 Warren, S. (in press) ‘The new town square, the new public sphere: alternatives to neoliberalising cyberspace in India?’, ACME: An International E-Journal for Critical Geographies

-Warren, S., (April 2012), ‘Phantasmagorical monsters in nature: Joan Miró at Yorkshire Sculpture Park’, Cassone [online].
+2012 Warren, S. ‘Phantasmagorical monsters in nature: Joan Miró at Yorkshire Sculpture Park’, Cassone (April)

-Warren, S., (December 2008) ‘An Evaluation and Reimagining of the British Museum English for Speakers of Other Languages (ESOL) programme’, Museums Education Monitor.
+2008 Warren, S. 'An Evaluation and Reimagining of the British Museum English for Speakers of Other Languages (ESOL) programme’, Museums Education Monitor